 If you use an electric toothbrush, change the replaceable brush heads out every 3-4 months as well.
 Some brush brands even let you do a subscription service where it’s mailed to you without having to think about it.
 If you're just getting over being sick, it's safe to say to get rid of that toothbrush and get a new one.

 Tooth brushing isn’t just about cleaning your teeth.
 You need to be spending just as much (if not more) attention on your gum line.
-Since the edges of your gums tend to collect the most plaque buildup, brushing twice a day with fluoride toothpaste is essential to preventing and reversing gingivitis.
+Since the edges of your gum tissue tends to collect the most plaque buildup, brushing twice a day with fluoride toothpaste is essential to preventing and reversing gingivitis.

 Just remember: brushing won’t clean between your teeth or further under your gums than about a millimeter, so you still need to be using floss, a water flosser, and/or an interdental pick.
 When your gums are healthy, your teeth will be healthier too!

-Set a timer, listen to a song on the radio, use your watch, but whatever you do: brush for at least two minutes twice per day.
+As a dental hygienist, I recommend setting a timer, listening to a song on the radio, and using your watch, but whatever you do: brush for at least two minutes twice per day.
 If you brush too quickly, you’re more prone to scrub-brush everywhere, causing the bristles to flex and not work correctly.

 Take your time, spending 30 seconds per quadrant (upper right, upper left, lower right, lower left) of your mouth.
 Not just the front teeth, remember to get the back side too.
 The added bonus of using an electric toothbrush is that a lot of models have timers built-in.
 They’ll even beep at you when it’s time to move to the next quadrant.